 Break the rules and print two underbases as opposed to simply hitting your base twice.
 It works beautifully and it’s great for adding depth to your images.

-It’s not something many people think about doing but printing two underbases—actually printing two underbases, that is—is a great way to spice up a print and add some depth to your prints.
+It’s not something many people think about doing but printing two different underbases on top of one another is a great way to add depth to your prints.
 In this video, I’ll show you what to look for when I employ this technique.

 Notes About Printing Two Underbases

 - Make sure you have room on the press.
 I know this sounds ridiculous but it’s always a factor and at times, can be overlooked.

 - When prepping the separations, pull your second underbase back using levels so that its edges do not end where the first base’s edges end.
 This will help keep the fade off onto the tee nice and smooth.

 - Hit the bases wet on wet, then flash.
 No need to flash in-between.

 Have fun with this and don’t be afraid to step outside of what you’ve been traditionally shown in screen-printing.
 Doing so might help you find some creative ways to achieve your own great prints and techniques!
 That’s part of the fun of screen-printing!

 Have Your Own Special Techniques?